Jared Freid: Early life and education

 Freid grew up in Needham, Massachusetts, a suburban town near Boston.
 He is Jewish and attended Hebrew school and Jewish summer camps in his youth.
 Freid's father, originally from Newton, is from a relatively non-observant Jewish family.
-His mother is from a religious Jewish family that keeps Kosher.
+His mother is from a religious Jewish family who keeps Kosher.
 Freid's maternal grandfather was the president of his synagogue.

 Freid attended Needham High School.
 He graduated from Pennsylvania State University in 2007 with a degree in economics.

 Career

 Freid moved to New York City and has performed comedy at The Stand NYC and Comix at Mohegan Sun.
 A stand-up comedian, he has performed comedy shows throughout the United States.

 In 2017, Freid performed in the New Faces Showcase at the 35th Annual Just for Laughs Festival in Montréal.

 Freid was the host of the 2018 NBC and Snapchat game show How Low Will You Go: Snapchat.
 He was also on MTV2's show Vidiots.
 He has also been featured on TruTV's NFL Full Contact, MTV's Failosophy, NBC's The Today Show, the NFL Network's NFL Top 10, The Tonight Show Starring Jimmy Fallon, and AXS TV's Gotham Comedy Live.

 Freid hosts a podcast, JTrain Podcast, and tours live podcast episodes around the United States.
 His podcast has over 450,000 monthly subscribers and has been listed in the iTunes Top 100.
 Freid also co-hosts a modern dating podcast called U Up? with Jordana Abraham of Betches and was featured on the podcast Bachelor Party.

 Freid has written columns for Total Frat Move, BroBible, Betches, LuvThis, and HeTexted.

 On August 15, 2023, Freid released his stand-up comedy Netflix special Jared Freid: 37 & Single.
 The special was filmed at the Gramercy Theatre in New York City.

 Freid made a guest appearance on the October 1, 2025 episode of Mel Owen's season of The Golden Bachelor.

-Freid made an appearance in the 2025 romantic comedy film 31 Candles.
+He made an appearance in the 2025 romantic comedy film 31 Candles.